Join a Troop

 Are you a Patriot?

-The Frontier Girls Patriot Program is designed to honor the daughtersand families of our military men and women.
+The Frontier Girls Patriot Program is designed to honor the daughters and families of our military men and women.
 These girls and their entire families make many sacrifices so that the rest of us can enjoy the freedoms that so many of our men and women have fought to protect for more than 200 years.
 Girls with parents or siblings (including step parents and step siblings) in military service may wear the service flag pin as well as a special red/white/blue ribbon down the center of their level tab.
 Leaders and volunteers with spouses, parents, children, or grandchildren in military service may also wear the service flag pin.
+Girls and parents who have direct family members who are veterans may wear the veteran flag pin on their uniform.

 If a Patriot wishes to join a traditional troop, she is encouraged to do so.
 She will wear her regular troop numerals along with the Patriot ribbon and pin in addition to her regular uniform.